-There’s still plenty of time to sign up for the Workplace in Film & TV Blogathon!
-It begins Friday, August 18 and runs through Sunday, August 20.
-If you wish to join in, leave a comment here or under the original … Continue reading Reminder: the Workplace in Film & TV Blogathon Starts Soon!
+There’s still plenty of time to sign up for the Outer Space on Film Blogathon!
+It begins Friday, April 13 and runs through Sunday, April 15.
+If you want to join in, leave a comment here or under the original post, or contact me on Twitter (my handle is @DebbieVee).
+Looking forward to reading all the out of this world posts!
+Continue reading Reminder: The Outer Space on Film Blogathon Starts Soon!

 This post is part of The End of the World Blogathon, hosted by Steve at MovieMovieBlogBlog and Quiggy at Midnite Drive-In.
 Read the rest of the apocalyptic posts HERE!
 It’s pretty odd when a film that not that long ago felt extremely dated (though still thoroughly enjoyable) suddenly becomes relevant again.
 Such is the case with WarGames, a film that was firmly entrenched in the … Continue reading The End of the World Blogathon: WarGames (1983)

 This post is part of the Marvelous Michael Caine Blogathon, hosted by Realweegiemidget Reviews.
 Read the rest of the marvelous posts HERE!
 Remakes are usually very controversial.
 I remember a few years ago an intense discussion on a screenwriters message board where we concluded the only good reason for doing a remake is when the original film isn’t that great but has a strong basic … Continue reading The Marvelous Michael Caine Blogathon: Dirty Rotten Scoundrels (1988)